 The functions of the arms and hands are more complex.
 Arms and hands can be used to hold the partner to form an intimate and comforting embrace.
 They can also be used to support, protect and sooth the partner.
 These are the correct uses of the arms and hands.
 Arms and hands can also be used to convey intentions and to fight.
 Some people hence use them to coerce or resist the partner, wrestle with the partner, spread the partner away to avoid intimacy, hold on to the partner for balance and stability, or grab the partner to assist the movement of the body.
 These are misuses of the arms and hands.
 Beginners need to rid the habit of using arms and hands.
 Tango is led and followed with the torsos.
 Arms and hands should only be used to form a snug embrace, not as the tool to lead and follow, to keep balance and stability, to distance oneself from the partner, or to assist the movement of the body, let alone to resist or fight with the partner.
 The touch of the arms and hands should be gentle and weightless.
 Dancers must dissociate their arms and hands from their body and not use them as weapons or movement aids.

 The torso is the command center in tango dancing.
-Tango dancers use their torsos to communicate intentions and feelings, and to bring out the movements of their lower bodies.
-Tango is an intimate, soulful and comforting dance mainly because of the function of the torso in the dance.
-Unfortunately, this function of the torso is often overlooked by action-oriented dancers who use an open dance hold to replace the embrace, putting the torso to petty use under the command of the arms and hands.
+Tango dancers use their torsos to communicate intentions and feelings, and to bring out the movements of the hips and legs.
+Tango is an intimate and feeling-oriented dance mainly because of the role the torso plays in the dance.
+Unfortunately, this role of the torso is often overlooked by action-oriented dancers who use an open dance hold to replace the embrace, putting the torso to petty use under the command of the arms and hands.
 As a result, they changed tango from a feeling-oriented dance to a movement-oriented dance.

 May 17, 2014